jamesenki/ADR_Concord/README.md

 [![](https://api.gh-polls.com/poll/01EN5T52PGSKQA42VT9MYBGE0F/This%20is%20not%20the%20right%20solution)](https://api.gh-polls.com/poll/01EN5T52PGSKQA42VT9MYBGE0F/This%20is%20not%20the%20right%20solution/vote)

-### Solution 2: Something Gartner Recommends
+### Solution 2: Gitlab
-Gartner Recommends using Big Expensive Pipeline Tool that the Vendor Command&Control Enterprises has paid them handsomely to recommend.
+Gartner Recommends using Gitlab.

-GitRobbed CI/CD is a tool built into GitRob for software development through the continuous methodologies:
+GitLab CI/CD is a tool built into Git for software development through the continuous methodologies:

 Continuous Integration (CI)
 Continuous Delivery (CD)